i-dot-ai/redbox/README.md

 docker: /var/lib/... no space left on device
 ```

-This is caused by your own laptop being too full to create a new image, you should clear out old docker artefacts.
+This is caused by your own laptop being too full to create a new image.

+Clear out old docker artefacts:

 ```commandline
 docker system prune --all --force